basaandewiel/basaandewiel.github.io/_posts/2022-05-05-Install-openVPN-on-openWRT.md

 ## Prerequisites
 * You should have a router with OpenWRT already installed, and you should have access via SSH to this OpenWRT router.

-I have tested this on Linksys WRT3200ACM with OpenWRT 21.01.
+I have tested the instructions on my Linksys WRT3200ACM with OpenWRT 21.01.

 ## Used sources
 I have not invented all instructions myself :), but have used this site:
 * https://openwrt.org/docs/guide-user/services/vpn/openvpn/server
+I have added extra instructions where necessary, and also added comments on why certain instructions are necessary.

 # Instructions
 NB: I used the above site, but following the instructions from that site exactly resulted in a non operating router, so please stick to the instructions below.

 ## End situation and inner workings
 First I describe the end situation, and how openVPN will work after you have followed this guide.
-This to maken you understand what is happening.
+This to make you understand what is happening.

 You will have 2 instances of OpenVPN running:
 * servertcp443.conf